urbanisierung/camundacon22/blogpost/blogpost.md

 ### Push data to the IPFS network

-Blockchain, web3, crypto, there is no getting around these terms in the tech scene at the moment.
+Blockchain, web3, crypto, there is no way to avoid these terms in the tech scene at the moment.
 We will also use decentralized infrastructure to make the relevant information available on the IPFS network.
 The content hash behind the data will be used to resolve the data on the associated website so that the info is not exclusively available in an email.
 Regular HTTP gateways also exist for web3 technologies.
 Using the API of Web3Storage we can easily upload data.

 - Task: REST Connector (Bearer Auth)
 - Request Method: POST